USGS-R/training-curriculum/content/usgs-packages/sbtools_Discovery.md

 `query_sb_spatial` accepts 3 different methods for specifying a spatial area in which to look for data.
 To illustrate the methods, we are going to use the spatial extents of the Appalachian Mountains and the Continental US.

+Currently, most spatial queries are returning empty lists.
+This is a [known issue in `sbtools`](https://github.com/USGS-R/sbtools/issues/237).
+If you find this feature important for your work, please acknowledge this on the GitHub issue so developers know where to focus their efforts.

 ``` r
 appalachia <- data.frame(
   lat = c(34.576900, 36.114974, 37.374456, 35.919619, 39.206481),